Premiere September 22nd at Acusticum in Piteå

 In collaboration with the University of Southern California, Glorya Kaufman School of Dance, Los Angeles.

-DANCE ON is a project by DIEHL+RITTER gUG funded by the German Federal Government Commissioner for Culture and the Media.
+DANCE ON is an initiative by DIEHL+RITTER gUG funded by the German Federal Government Commissioner for Culture and the Media.

 Manager Anna Cederberg, firstname.lastname@example.org +46-70-910 3821